LizardByte/ThemerrDB/docs/Theme_Guidelines.md

 - Theme videos should be an actual scene from the movie or game.
 - Themes should be representative of the movie or game.
+- Themes should ideally not be from the opening sequence of the movie.
 - Themes should not contain racial slurs.